Author: Dr. David Hone

 Just as the fruit fly Drosophila melanogaster is the central base for genetics research, the frog Xenopus laevis for neurology, and the small roundworm Caenorhabditis elegans for developmental biology, Tyrannosaurus is a fundamental base for much dinosaur research.

-This book is suitable for anyone genuinely interested in learning more about dinosaur paleontology, especially if you are drawn to tyrannosaurs.
+This book is suitable for anyone who wants to learn more about dinosaur paleontology, especially if you are drawn to tyrannosaurs.
 The book is kept deliberately general in tone.
 Dr. Hone does a good job of sharing his expert knowledge without getting bogged down citing scientific papers (there are more than 1,500 on tyrannosaurs alone) or using technical jargon.

 Accompanied by clear, informative illustrations (by Scott Hartman), the book provides an excellent introduction to dinosaurs generally and tyrannosaurs specifically.
 Discussions of anatomy, growth, metabolism, feathers, behavior, prey, competitors, and the ecology of tyrannosaurs over the millions of years this group existed are some of the major topics covered.

-For a dinosaur enthusiast, I highly recommended this book.
+For a dinosaur enthusiast, I highly recommended The Tyrannosaur Chronicles: The Biology of the Tyrant Dinosaurs.

 The book is divided into four major parts, each covering logically associated topics in individual chapters.